 Estate plan – An estate plan is the whole playbook, generally containing the following documents: your will; healthcare power of attorney; financial power of attorney; disposition of personal property; and final disposition of remains.

 Will – A will is a superstar which can accomplish so much for your team.
 For example, who will quarterback the distribution of your property at the end of the game?
-You need to make certain the will is well drafted, solid, and can stand up in court.
+You need to make certain the will is well crafted, solid, and can stand up in court.
 Keep in mind though, important assets such as retirement assets and investment accounts may well contain beneficiary designations that actually trump your will.

 Health care power of attorney & financial power of attorney – Don’t let a sudden disability completely take you out of the game.
 Have someone strong come off the bench to carry you to your personal goals.